simplyEmmanuel/manuel-portfolio/src/pages/index.md

           Your projects can be well managed by me from concept to completion within the shortest time frame.
         title: PROJECT MANAGEMENT
-    subtitle: What I can do for you.
+    subtitle: ''
-    title: What We Do
+    title: What I can do for you.
     type: servicesblock
   - component: TestimonialsBlock
     section_id: Testimonials